weaveworks/policy-agent/docs/development.md

 eval $(minikube docker-env)
 ```

-Next you will have to create your values file, you can configure the agent inside as necessary overriding the default values.
+Next you need to create your values file, you can configure the agent inside as necessary overriding the default values.
 The following needs to be configured:

 ```yaml
 image: agent-test